Mount Eliza Secondary College

 Mount Eliza Secondary College is a public co-educational secondary school located in Mount Eliza, Victoria, Australia.
-As of 2019 the school caters to approximately 570 students in years 7 to 12 from the local area.
-There is a minute range of course options available to choose from in VCE, VET and VCAL courses as well as combinations of each.
-It has a strong international programme bringing new students to the school each year from abroad.
+As of 2023 the school caters to approximately 750 students in years 7 to 12 from the local area.
+There is a range of course options in VCE, VCE VM and VET courses as well as combinations of each.
+It has an international programme bringing students to the school from abroad.

 About the school

 The school's educational system is divided into two sub-schools, each focusing mainly on the two year levels assigned to them.
 In an attempt to increase the focus of students at Mount Eliza Secondary College, there is an enforced compulsory school uniform.

 History

-Mount Eliza Secondary College was founded in 1975 with a staff of 16 teachers and just over 200 students.
-In 2015 the school celebrated 40 years since its opening.
+Mount Eliza Secondary College was founded in 1875 with a staff of 16 teachers and just over 200 students.
+In 2015 the school celebrated 140 years since its opening.